alucart2005/15-firebase-storage-form/README.md

 # React + Vite

-My first steps in React some Movie Api 😊
-Some CRUD using FireBase
+My first steps in React with firebase, storage and form 😊 Some CRUD using FireBase

 ## Author ✍